 (m) The term “Department of Elections” as used in subchapters IV and V of this chapter refers to the State Department of Elections.

-(n) The State Election Commissioner in the collaboration with the departments of elections shall establish reasonable fees to cover the costs of services provided to municipalities.
-The initial schedule of fees shall be established and published no later than December 31, 2010.
-The schedule shall be reviewed, modified as necessary and published anew no later than December 31 in every odd-numbered year.
+(n) The State Election Commissioner, in collaboration with the Department offices, shall establish reasonable fees to cover the costs of services provided to municipalities.
+The initial schedule of fees must be established and published no later than December 31, 2010.
+The schedule must be reviewed, modified as necessary, and published anew no later than December 31 in every odd-numbered year.

 (o) Except as expressly stated otherwise, the term “Board of Elections” as used in subchapters IV and V of this chapter refers to the applicable municipal board of elections.

 (a) A Board of Elections shall be appointed as provided in the municipality’s charter or code and shall oversee the election of the municipality’s government.

 (b) Members of municipal Boards of Elections shall be qualified electors in the municipality for which they are appointed and shall not be an elected official or candidate or an immediate family member of an elected official or candidate (mother, father, son, daughter, brother, sister, including half-brothers and sisters, stepfamily members and in-laws).